lennyitb/zmk-layer-report/README.md

 1. Find the HID device with usage page `0xFF42`
 2. Read input reports (report ID `0x20`)
-3. Parse the 2-byte layer bitmask
+3. Parse bytes 0-1 as little-endian uint16 for the active layer set
+4. Parse byte 2 for active modifiers, byte 3 for sticky/one-shot flags
-4. Display the appropriate key mapping overlay
+5. Display the appropriate overlay